 - 9.1.1.
 Agencies and tribes requesting to work at Corps dams will provide early coordination, including work proposals, CBFWA approval, ESA permits, and project needs and requirements through written correspondence to CENWW, Operations Division Chief.
 Work shall not start until written approval is received.
-The NWW Guide for Project Access for researchers is available at: pweb.crohms.org/tmt/documents/FPOM/2010/NWW%20Research/Research.html - 9.1.2.
+The NWW Guide for Project Access for researchers is available on the FPOM website.4 - 9.1.2.
 The Corps expects PSMFC to annually coordinate SMP sampling guidelines with the Corps. - 9.1.3.
 To maintain good working relationships and safe conditions, fishery agencies, tribes, and researchers will be required to adhere to the following courtesy, security, and safety protocols: - a.
-Have agency picture identification and present it to project security on arrival;

-b.
-Check in with the Operations Manager upon first arrival at the project to receive information on who will be the project point of contact, and what courtesy and safety requirements must be followed;
+Have agency picture identification and present it to project security on arrival. - b.
+Check in with the Operations Manager upon first arrival at the project to receive information on who will be the project point of contact, and what courtesy and safety requirements must be followed. - c.
+Notify the point of contact whenever arriving or departing from the project so they will know where personnel will be working and when they will be on the project. - d.
+Adhere to project clearance, safety, security, and work procedures, including preparing an Activity Hazard Analysis per the Corps Safety Manual, 385-1-1. - e.
+Notify the Operations Manager or his/her representative of unscheduled or non-routine work and activities. - f.
+Notify the point of contact of expected guests or changes in personnel and assure that these individuals are aware of safety and work procedures.